lpan/lpan.github.io/_includes/intro.md

-Hi there, my name is Lawrence and I study Computer Science at the University of Waterloo.
+I am currently trying to finish up my undergrad at the University of Waterloo.
+I live in Toronto.